- Who do I talk to for more information about my request?

 - Once you have located the item, click on ILL BORROW FROM ANOTHER LIBRARY and fill in the form with your information.
-You will need to fill out a one-time registration if you're a first-time user.
+You will need to fill out a Request It registration if you're a first-time user.

 - Use the blank online request form if you have the information about the item (such as author, title, ISBN...) but are unable to locate it in WorldCat.

-- By telephone or in person at any Denver Public Library.
+- Or contact Reference staff by telephone or in person at any Denver Public Library.